contiki-os/contiki/apps/orchestra/README.md

 Orchestra comes with a number of pre-installed rules, `orchestra-rule-*.c`.
 You can define your own by using any of these as a template.

-Define `ORCHESTRA_CONFIG_FILE` to point to a `.h` file of your own to configure the Orchestra rules.
-The default configuration `orchestra-default-conf.h` can be used as an example to start from.
+A default Orchestra configuration is described in `orchestra-conf.h`, define your own `ORCHESTRA_CONF_*` macros to override modify the rule set and change rules configuration.